-Pursuant to 2 CFR 200.327 and 200.343, EPA recipients shall submit a final Federal Financial Report (FFR, SF-425) to EPA no later than 90 calendar days after the end of the project period.
-The form is available on the internet at: http://www2.epa.gov/financial/forms.
-All FFRs must be submitted to the Las Vegas Finance Center (LVFC) via email LVFC-grants@epa.gov or fax at 702-798-2423.
+Pursuant to 2 CFR 200.327 and 200.343, EPA recipients must submit the Federal Financial Report (SF-425) at least annually and no more frequently than quarterly.
+EPA's standard reporting frequency is annual unless an EPA Region has included an additional term and condition specifying greater reporting frequency within this award document.
+EPA recipients must submit the SF-425 no later than 30 days after the end of each specified reporting period for quarterly and semi-annual reports, and 90 calendar days for annual and final reports.
+Extension of reporting due dates may be approved by EPA upon request of the recipient.
+The FFR form is available on the internet at:

+http://www2.epa.gov/financial/forms.
+All FFRs must be submitted to the Las Vegas Finance Center (LVFC) via email LVFC-grants@epa.gov or mail it to: